Silage film for bale wrap: Is cast the new blown?

 Newly developed formulations from SML make it possible to manufacture high-quality silage film on its cast stretch film lines.
 Compared with the manufacturing of blown silage film, this new approach offers some key advantages: higher output capacities, significantly lower production costs and the possibility to optimise the relevant film properties.

 Silage films are primarily used in agriculture to preserve bales of silage, hay and maize.
-Wrapped around the bales, silage films prevent fermentation processes and maintain the nutritional value of the contents.
+Wrapped around the bales, silage films prevent over-fermentation processes and maintain the nutritional value of the contents.
 To ensure easy bale wrapping and proper protection throughout the entire storage period, the quality requirements of these films are relatively high.
 So far, silage film was mainly made from blown film as the right dart impact, cling level and oxygen permeability could be more easily achieved than with cast film.
 This is now changing.

 Low oxygen permeability is key